 As the Antiquarian Book Fair London was just at the same weekend as the Ephemera Fair, I decided to spend the whole weekend in London to visit both events and I can tell you already I do not regret my decision at all.

-Coming direct from Heathrow airport to the Book Fair was a good idea as on Friday the fair was not that busy and I had my freedom to see everything.
+Coming directly from Heathrow airport to the Book Fair was a good idea as on Friday the fair was not that busy and I had my freedom to see everything.
 My friend Ed joined me later on and we “scanned” the fair for our passion – passports.
 The most exhibitors had books and manuscripts.
-But as I was well prepared I reviewed the exhibitors list before and focused on dealers stating in their description “Ephemera”.
+But as I was well prepared, I reviewed the exhibitor’s list before and focused on dealers stating in their description “Ephemera.”

 - Some “ordinary” late 19th Century UK passports – overpriced.